sensel/morph-docs/docs/morph.md

 The Overlays are the modular interfaces that are placed on the Morph and change how the hardware responds to inputs.
 There are eight (8) magenets on each overlay that hold the overlay in place and identify the overlay to the microcontroller firmware.
 Visit the Sensel [video page](http://sensel.com/pages/video) to watch videos that explain many of the overlays in depth.

+There are scripts for Bitwig Studio and Ableton Live that provide deep integration and context sensitive mapping.
+Documentation for the scripts for [Bitwig Studio](./morph_software/#bitwig-studio-control-surface) and [Ableton Live](./morph_software/#ableton-live-control-surface) are in the Software Setups portion of this guide.

 ### QWERTY
 ![Sensel Morph QWERTY Keyboard Overlay callouts](img/overlay_qwerty_callouts.jpg)